dovecot/documentation/docs/core/design/var_expand.md

 # Variable expansion design

 Dovecot comes with powerful variable expansion system, which allows constructing reusable text templates.
-This has been upgraded since v2.3 to a more flexible systemt .
+This has been upgraded since v2.3 to a more flexible system.

 ## Syntax